trufflesuite/trufflesuite.com/src/guides/using-infura-custom-provider/index.md

 ## Register with Infura and create a new project

-Before you can use Infura, you need to [register](https://infura.io/signup?&utm_source=truffle&utm_medium=referral&utm_campaign=tutorials&utm_content=truffleinfuraguide).
-Upon registration, [this guide](https://blog.infura.io/getting-started-with-infura-28e41844cc89/?&utm_source=truffle&utm_medium=referral&utm_campaign=tutorials&utm_content=truffleinfuraguide) will walk you through creating a new project, authenticating with your new Project ID and Secret, securely copying your keys and selecting the appropriate network endpoint.
+Before you can use Infura, you need to [register](https://app.infura.io/register).
+Upon registration, [this guide](https://blog.infura.io/getting-started-with-infura-28e41844cc89/?&utm_source=truffle&utm_medium=referral&utm_campaign=tutorials&utm_content=truffleinfuraguide) will walk you through creating a new project, authenticating with your new Web3 API Key, securely copying your keys and selecting the appropriate network endpoint.

 ## Configure your Truffle project